ReiannaLiu/Crowdfunding_ETL/README.md

 <br>

 #### Introduction
-This ETL project demonstrates skills to extract and transform data using two xlsx files to export four csv files, which are then used to load tables in a PostgreSQL database managed by PgAdmin 4.
+This ETL project demonstrates skills to extract and transform data using two XLSX files to export four csv files, which are then used to load tables in a PostgreSQL database managed by PgAdmin 4.
 - This project was completed by three persons: O Dumbuya, R Liu, and T Barnett.
 Each contributor's work is delineated below.

 #### Features
 - Extract Data with Pandas 'read_excel' function.

-- Use NumPy 'arrange' function and list comprehension to create dataframe  subsets.
+- Use NumPy 'arrange' function and list comprehension to create DataFrame  subsets.

 - Use Pandas 'astype' and 'to-datetime' functions to convert data types.